Church & Worship

 This is our church, St. Mary’s, Newchurch-in-Pendle.
 We are very proud of our connection with the church and the people who serve there.
 At Christmas, Easter, Education Sunday and at harvest time we gather there with the St. Mary’s family to worship together.
 We also worship in church once every half term on a school day.

 We fully support Mandy Culshaw and her Messy Church team who lead worship for children and their families in the St. Mary’s family.
 They get very messy, make crafty things whilst linking the activities to Bible stories.
 They enjoy a meal together and fellowship together.
-They meet on the 3rd Tuesday of every month.

 Personal Prayer and Reflection